YasiruHasantha/YasiruHasantha/README.md

 ## I'm a full stack developer!!

 - 🌱 I’m currently learning everything
-- 🥅 2022 Goals: Learn more about JavaScript
+- 🥅 2022 Goals: Learn more about JavaScript and Python

 ### Connect with me: